 by Faith Coats of XYUandBEYOND | Facebook

 Yeats adored Sligo where he spent many happy summers growing up.
-His famous poem the Isle of Innisfree is about an uninhabited island in Lough Gill.
+His famous poem The Lake Isle of Innisfree is about an uninhabited island in Lough Gill.

-Visiting Drumcliffe cemetery is free and you can visit Yeats grave and the Church where his uncle was pastor for many years.
+Visiting Drumcliffe cemetery is free.
+You can visit Yeats’ grave and the Church where his uncle was the pastor for many years.

-Where to Stay in Sligo – If you want to stay in the area, escape away to Katie Ann’s Cottage, a 150 years old cottage nestled along the magnificent Sligo coast of the Wild Atlantic Way.
+Where to Stay in Sligo – If you want to stay in the area, escape away to Katie Ann’s Cottage.
+This 150-year-old cottage is nestled along the magnificent Sligo coast of the Wild Atlantic Way.

 Row Out to the Pastoral Isle of Innisfree